Shota Nakajima: Television appearances

-Nakajima made his TV debut on Food Network's Iron Chef Gauntlet in 2017, where he was the fourth chef eliminated.
-In 2018, he returned to the Food Network and was featured on Season 16, Episode 4 of Beat Bobby Flay.
-The two chefs battled each other over Nakajima's signature dish, tempura, and Nakajima was declared the winner.
-In 2020, Nakajima competed on Top Chef: Portland, where was one of three finalists.
+Nakajima appeared on Food Network's Iron Chef Gauntlet in 2017, where he was the fourth chef eliminated.
+In 2018, he appeared on Season 16, Episode 4 of Beat Bobby Flay.
+Nakajima won with his signature dish, tempura.
+In 2020, Nakajima competed on Top Chef: Portland, where he was one of three finalists.
 He was also voted Fan Favorite of the show.
+In Season 4 of Tournament of Champions, Nakajima reached the quarterfinals before losing to eventual winner Mei Lin.

 Chef and restaurateur

 In 2014, Nakajima opened a catering business, Kappo Kitchen and later Naka, a kaiseki restaurant, in June 2015.
-In February 2017, Naka Kaiseki was transformed as Adana.
-In March of 2020, Nakajima opened his restaurant Taku, an Osakan kushikatsu concept, in the Capitol Hill neighborhood of Seattle.
-While he was forced to close Adana and Taku during the COVID-19 pandemic, he reopened Taku in May of 2021 as a karaage restaurant.
+In February 2017, Naka Kaiseki rebranded as Adana.
+In March 2020, Nakajima opened his restaurant Taku, an Osakan kushikatsu concept, in the Capitol Hill neighborhood of Seattle.
+Adana and Taku closed during the COVID-19 pandemic, but Taku reopened in May 2021 as a karaage restaurant.
+Taku is now permanently closed.

 In late 2021, Nakajima began bottling his own teriyaki sauce, known as Make Umami, and selling it at Taku, Uwajimaya grocery stores, and on Amazon.
 In February 2022, Nakajima announced he was opening a teriyaki restaurant, Banzai Teriyaki, in Cle Elum, Washington.
-Nakajima later left the project in June 2022.
+On June 23, 2022 Nakajima said he was no longer part of the Cle Elum project.